White Film on Top of Water in the Fish Tank? Here’s How to Fix

 But until then, simply remove the white film with paper towels, a net or even a small glass – at least until things no longer look extremely bad.
 Perform a partial water change and prepare to install a filter.

-Simply install these and keep them running at all times and the white film on top of the water will go away.
+Simply install any of these (or both) and keep them running at all times and the white film on top of the water will go away.
+These are very cheap as you can see above, so an easy fix.

 They work by constantly moving the water in your fish tank or bowl, not only cleaning the water and offering more oxygen, but also removing the conditions required by the bacteria to bloom and create that scummy looking film in your fish tank.